zeitspare/code-learn/README.md

 ### Encapsulation
 wrapping data and the methods that work on data within one unit.
 This puts restrictions on accessing variables and methods directly and can prevent the accidental modification of data.

+### Data Abstraction
+hides the unnecessary code details from the user.
+To hide sensitive parts of our code implementation.
+Data Abstraction in Python can be achieved through creating abstract classes

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.